nodejs/node/doc/api/events.md

 const EventEmitter = require('events');
 ```

-All EventEmitters emit the event `'newListener'` when new listeners are
+All `EventEmitter`s emit the event `'newListener'` when new listeners are
 added and `'removeListener'` when existing listeners are removed.

 ### Event: 'newListener'